Toronto – Los Angeles

 360° Services for the world

-With nearly fifty years of combined experience, the FULLCC team currently represents top tier talent in Music and Television including:
+With over 25 years of experience, the FULLCC team currently represents top tier talent in Music and Television including:

 Former Clients include:

-Nelly Furtado - Divine Brown - Fefe Dobson - jacksoul - Tamia - Jesse Giddings - White Tiger Society - Slakah The Beatchild - Jesse Labelle - JRDN - Keshia Chante - DRU - Tweet – Art of Fresh - World Vision Canada
+Nelly Furtado - Divine Brown - Fefe Dobson - jacksoul - Tamia - Jesse Giddings - Jesse Labelle - JRDN - Keshia Chante - DRU - Tweet – World Vision Canada

 For Stephane Lecuyer, it is the relentless pursuit of his dreams that sets him apart.
 For the former government Tax Auditor, it has been his ability to identify business opportunities starting with his role as a local promoter that set the stage for his remarkable career beginning in College.
 By focusing on business fundamentals, Stephane has charted a path that reads like a late 20th Century “who’s who” in Hip Hop, Pop and R&B. Promoting shows with Hip Hop luminaries such as LL Cool J and KRS-One led to job opportunities with BMG and later CSM powering the machine behind multiple Juno Award winning Prozzak, and later into the upper stratosphere of the music business with 2x Grammy and 10x Juno Award winner Nelly Furtado, Juno Award winner Divine Brown, multiple Grammy and Juno Award nominee Tamia, Juno Award nominee Fefe Dobson, Juno Award winner jacksoul, Gold record selling JRDN, Juno Award winning BET-TV host Keshia Chante, and American R&B singer Tweet.
 Coupled with these successes was his international touring experience and former role as Vice President of Marketing and Communications for Jamaica’s Cable & Wireless producing events in Jamaica and the Caribbean which landed Stephane and FULLCC the opportunity to breathe life into The Next Step Live on Stage tour on behalf of DHX/The Family Channel in 2015.
 From 2015 – 2017 The Next Step has sold over 250,000 tickets in Canada, The UK, Ireland, Spain, Italy, Portugal, Australia and New Zealand.
 FULLCC also produced the Family Channel summer festival The Big Ticket to sold out audiences across Canada.

 As a youngster, Stephane’s family moved around a lot, not unlike a military family, due to his father’s career as a mining engineer.
 One day, fortune smiled on the Lecuyer clan in the form of a large job bonus that inspired the elder Lecuyer, a former high school band drummer – to purchase a cache of instruments for himself and his kids.
 Everyone played, including Stephane who by his teen years began to excel in Varsity sports – particularly Hockey and Basketball.
 While he loved his music, he was challenged to decide whether to be an excellent athlete or a “just ok” musician.
 Sports eventually won the contest and he found himself crisscrossing Canada competing in tournaments gaining a spirit for adventure and travel along the way.